 - Broken nutrient cycles (produces yields that don’t fulfill any needs).

 - Single functioning (does not stack functions to produce multiple yields).

 An Ecosystem Who waters an ecosystem?
 Who weeds, tills, fertilizes, and kills the insects?
 Nobody, of course!
 Ecology is self-sustaining, self-regulating, and self-perpetuating; containing the diversity to support countless connections, it cycles nutrients and resources, establishes feedback loops, sequesters carbon, and increases in biodiversity, complexity, and resiliency over time.
-Constantly changing, if a forest burns down, it will self-assemble.
-Typically, we cut these down, to build farms.
+If a forest burns down, it will self-assemble.
+Unfortunately, we typically cut forests down to build farms.
 Ecology generally contains the following characteristics: